dontnod/install-chocolatey/README.md

 # InstallChocolatey

-This is a simple `.exe` installer for Chocolatey.
+This is a simple `.exe` installer for the [Chocolatey](https://chocolatey.org/) package manager.

-Installing Chocolatey is [not very user-friendly](https://chocolatey.org/install) because it involves running PowerShell commands with administrative privileges, something most end-users are not familiar with.
+Installing Chocolatey is [not very user-friendly](https://chocolatey.org/install) because it involves running PowerShell commands with administrative privileges, something most end-users are not comfortable with.

 This simple installer takes care of everyting, with the possibility of installing Chocolatey GUI, as well as specifying an additional package source for some enterprise scenarios.